 For purposes of determining satisfactory academic progress, grade point averages are computed on the basis of the credit hours attempted for which final grades have been received in the student's program of study.

-To be considered making satisfactory academic progress, a student must maintain a minimum cumulative grade point average of 2.0 in his/her program of study.
+To be considered making satisfactory academic progress, a student must maintain a minimum cumulative grade point average of 2.0 in one's program of study.

-See the Satisfactory Academic Progress Process for additional information as it pertains to financial aid eligibility.
+See the Satisfactory Academic Progress (SAP) for additional information as it pertains to financial aid eligibility under the Student Financial Resources section.

-Academic Probation & Financial Aid Suspension
+Academic Probation

-A student's cumulative GPA that falls below a 2.0 in any semester will be placed on academic probation for the subsequent semester they enroll.
-Students may still be eligible for financial aid during the warning period.
+A student's cumulative GPA that falls below a 2.0 in any semester will be placed on academic probation for the subsequent semester in which they enroll.
 A letter will be sent from Student Services & Enrollment Management to all students that are on academic probation.
 Students who demonstrate academic progress by earning a cumulative 2.0 GPA during the probation period will be reinstated to "good standing" academic status.